Michael J. Schumacher

 The hardware unit of Living Room Pieces measures 3.5" x 2.25" x 1.5".
 It connects to audio devices via a standard stereo RCA cable.
 An extensive user manual is included with the product; the manual contains thorough product info and user instructions as well as detailed notes on the compositional structures of Living Room Pieces.

-Living Room Pieces releases officially on November 15th!
+Living Room Pieces released officially on November 15th.

 About the composer: